danielbentes/uim-protocol/README.md

 - **CheckAccountBalance**: Retrieves the current balance of a user’s account in a banking service.
 - **BookAppointment**: Schedules an appointment with a healthcare provider or service professional.

+Other intent examples can be found [here](intent_examples.md) for inspiration.

 ### Metadata and Parameters

-**Layman’s Overview**
+**Layman’s Overview:**
 Metadata is like the label on a file folder.
 It doesn’t tell you the full content inside, but it gives you key information about what’s there—such as the title, date, and author—so you can quickly understand and organize it.
 In the UIM protocol, metadata provides important details about each intent, such as what it does, what inputs it needs, and how it should be used.
-This information helps AI agents decide which intents to use and how to use them effectively.
+This information helps AI agents decide which intents to use and how to use them correcly.

 **Example in Everyday Life:**
 Imagine you’re organizing a bookshelf.
 The metadata would be like the labels on each book—title, author, genre.
 These labels help you quickly find the book you’re looking for without having to open every single one.